Thiago Soares: Career

 He has also created roles in David Bintley's Les Saisons, Will Tucket's The Seven Deadly Sins, Liam Scarlett's Sweet Violets and Wayne McGregor's Raven Girl.

 Nowadays, his agenda includes performances as a guest artist in different theatres around the world, and is the artistic director of the Ballet de Monterrey in Mexico and of his own dance studio in Rio de Janeiro, StudioTSmaisdanca.
 He is a member of the board of the Brazilian institute at King's College London.

 Awards

 His awards include a silver medal at the Paris International Dance Competition in 1998, a gold medal at the Moscow International Ballet Competition at the Bolshoi Theatre in 2001, and the "Outstanding Classical Dancer" award at the UK 2004 Critic's Circle National Dance Awards 2018 Medal of Cavalier of the order of Rio Branco by the Brazilian government for his services in the Arts.
 In 2020, he received an honorary doctorate from King's College London.

 Personal life

 Soares married fellow dancer and frequent partner Marianela Núñez in Buenos Aires in July 2011.
 They separated in 2014 and announced their divorce in January 2016, but they remain dance partners and friends.

+Thiago Soares was portrayed by Matheus Abreu in the 2025 biographical film Um Lobo Entre os Cisnes.